kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

 **Steps: **

 1. Create variable to hold score in GameController.cs
-2. Create a public method: `UpdateScore( int points )`, in the GameController.cs script.
+2. Create a public method: `UpdateScore( int points )`, in the GameController.cs.
 3. Add code to Basket.cs to call the GameController `UpdateScore( )` method.
-4. Add code to update the displayed ScoreText in GameController.cs
+4. Add code to update the displayed ScoreText in GameController.cs.
 5. Make sure that the score is reset to 0 when the game is restarted in GameController.cs

 ###Code Changes in GameController.cs